-The phrase ‘the most wonderful time of the year’ is not traditionally associated with Halloween but as far as I'm concerned the year hits it peaks in October every year.
+The phrase ‘the most wonderful time of the year’ is not traditionally associated with Halloween but as far as I'm concerned the year hits it peaks in October.

-Everyone has their own traditions at this time of the year - building bonfires, baking a brack or bobbing for apples – but how did anyone come up with these ideas in the first place?
+There is a multitude of traditions associated with this time of the year - building bonfires, baking a brack or bobbing for apples – but how did anyone come up with these ideas in the first place?

 And while many will say that, similar to Valentine’s Day, it’s an occasion celebrated to benefit the commercial, Halloween actually has humble roots far closer to home.

 Where did it all start?

 The festival stems from the Celtic celebration of Samhain marking the end of the harvest season and the beginning of the Celtic New Year.

 The people believed that during the night of October 31st into November 1st the barrier between the realm of the spirits and the real world grew weak.

 This allowed the dead to return to earth for one night only before New Year’s Day on November 1st.

 But the Celts were frightened of the dead and built large fires to drive them away from the living during the night.

 With the spread of the Roman Catholic Church the festival was incorporated into the church approved All Saints Day –church authorities did not approve of pagan rituals.